 - Campfires are allowed all year round, except on total fire ban days declared by the CFA.
 We will notify our guests when total fire ban has been declared.
 At management’s discretion, some days will be declared as a “no campfire day” due to severe weather warnings.

 - Firewood must be contained within the fire drum.
 No long/large wood to be hanging out of the drum.
 Flames must be no more than 50cm above the height of the drum.

-- Fires cannot be left unattended at any time and fires are to be distinguished before going to bed!
-Last logs on at 10pm and ALL fires to be out at 11pm.
+- Fires cannot be left unattended at any time and fires are to be distinguished before going to bed.
+Last logs on at 10pm and ALL fires must be out by 11pm.
 A bucket will be provided and has to be filled with water and placed within 1 metre of the fire drum.

 - Wood is available for delivery to your site at $17 per bag for around 20-25kg.
 If you wish to bring your own wood, please make sure it is dry.
 We strongly discourage firewood collection.
 The Forests Act 1958 and the Crown Land (Reserves) Act 1978 (for Shepparton Regional Park) and associated regulations establish the rules and outline penalties for domestic firewood collection, including fines up to $7380, up to 1-year imprisonment or both. – See more at: http://delwp.vic.gov.au/parks-forests-and-crown-land/firewood#sthash.fTkcZS27.dpuf

 - Children must be supervised by a responsible adult at all times.

 - No chainsaws are to be used in the park.